whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-07-Oui-Please-Vol-2-2-Joie-De-Vivre-Subscription-Box-Review-Coupon.md

 **Cost:** $150/bimonthly or $650/annually + Free Shipping.

-**What's in the box:** Every box has a French regional theme and will feature unique selections of full size French products based on that theme.
+**What's in the box:** Every box has a French theme and will feature unique selections of full size French products based on that theme.
 This subscription is different in a way where variations occur with every box, so there are multiple versions that subscribers will receive with different values.
 Items will include beauty, jewelry, accessories, apparel, home and epicure.

 **Coupon:** Use coupon code [OUIWHATSUP](http://ouipleasebox.com){:target="_blank"} to get 20% off any subscription, that's such a good deal!